-Moreover, M1 Finance offers the possibility to take out loans backed by the investment portfolio, a feature that is not offered by Acorns.
+Moreover, M1 Finance offers the possibility of taking out loans backed by the investment portfolio, a feature that is not offered by Acorns.

 That said, M1 Finance lacks some of the services offered by Acorns, such as the firm’s “Early” program for kids.